Using AI Chat

 What is AI Chat?

-AI Chat lets you describe what you want your bot to do in plain English.
-Our AI will understand your request and automatically generate the behaviors, triggers, and actions needed to make it work.
+Describe what you want your bot to do in plain English.
+AI Chat reads your request and generates the behaviors, triggers, and actions to make it work.
+It runs on Claude Sonnet.

 Basic Syntax